LLM Integration

 3 LLM Applications

-(1) HuBMAP Assistant (Conversational Navigation)
+(1) GPT Interactive Assistant (Conversational Navigation)

 Interprets open-ended biological queries and translates them into actionable searches